New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 UNLV Stats and Trends

+- In UNLV's eight games this season, it has four wins against the spread.

-- The Rebels have been underdogs by 2 points or more seven times this season and are 4-3 ATS in those contests.
+- The Rebels have an ATS record of 4-3 in their seven games as an underdog of 2 points or more this season.

 - UNLV's games this season have gone over the total in three out of seven opportunities (42.9%).

-- UNLV is 1-0 against the spread and 0-2 overall when the team scores more than 25.5 points.
+- UNLV is 1-0 against the spread and 0-2 overall when the team records more than 25.5 points.

-- The Rebels have turned the ball over 13 times this season, four more turnovers than the Lobos have forced (9).
+- The Rebels have turned the ball over four more times (13 total) than the Lobos have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.